 Though a full discussion of how attachment plays out in intimate relationships is beyond the scope of this article, I will mention a few core concepts because of the significance of the role that it plays.
 For further reading on the topic see the recommended reading list below.

-Essentially, attachment happens between an infant and their primary caregiver through a process known as attunement, which is essentially the primary caregiver’s ability to tune into the their child’s emotional state.
-When attunement is happening adequately the caregiver is able to meet their child’s needs, all of which fall under the broad categories of food, touch, movement/emotion, enough of the time (think around 60%).
-When a child’s needs are sufficiently met in the first few years of life then the questions, “Is The World OK/Safe?” and “Am I OK/Loved?” are answered as “Yes.”
+Essentially, attachment happens between an infant and their primary caregiver are in attunement, which is essentially the primary caregiver’s ability to tune into the their child’s emotional state.
+When attunement is happening the caregiver is able to meet their child’s needs, all of which fall under the broad categories of food, touch, movement/emotion.
+When a child’s needs are sufficiently met in the first few years of life (60% of the time or more) then the questions, “Is The World OK/Safe?” and “Am I OK/Loved?” are answered as “Yes.”
 Here we could say that secure attachment is happening because essentially the child feels safe enough and loved enough, to feel that there is a place for them in this basically stable and good world, which is capable of meeting their needs.
 Though the world at large may be at times unstable and unsafe, the creation of an inner sense of safety and security builds resilience and allows an individual to withstand difficulty or even tragedy and come through the other side stronger and wiser.

 If the child’s needs are not met sufficiently they develop coping strategies that form into several different styles of insecure attachment, known as anxious attachment, avoidant attachment, and disorganized attachment.
 In a study done in 1987 by Dr. Phillip Shaver and Dr. Cindy Hazan it was postulated that approximately 60% of Americans are securely attached, a number I believe is a bit generous.
 This leaves at least 40% of the population with one of the insecure attachment styles, all of which have a big impact on how one behaves and feels in relationship.